- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 Smith Mountain Lake

-The Authority has a successful working relationship with the Bedford Regional Water Authority (BRWA) to provide treated drinking water from the High Point Water Treatment Plant at Smith Mountain Lake to the Westlake area of Franklin County via the Westlake Area Water System.
+The Western Virignia Water Authority jointly owns and operates the Smith Mountain Lake Water Treatment Plant with the Bedford Regional Water Authority (BRWA) to provide treated drinking water from Smith Mountain Lake to our customers in the Franklin County via the Westlake Area Water System.

 How is it treated?

 Water from Smith Mountain Lake is screened through 500 micron woven mesh stainless steel strainers to remove fine silt and then pumped to the treatment facility.
 The membrane plant has 216 modules that each have 10,000 membrane filter strands to provide the unique water treatment capability.
 The membranes can filter out particles larger than 0.02 microns.
 After filtration, the water is treated with sodium hypochlorite, a required disintectant to eliminate bacteria.
 The finished water in the distribution system is re-chlorinated at The Boardwalk, The Waterfront Section 2-9 subdivisions and at Burnt Chimney for continuous chlorination.

 The Authority maintains over 72 wells in the distribution area.
 Some of the wells are inactive while many serve communities that are farther away from the main distribution system.
 The wells that are inactive offer an additional supply of water if needed.